Ekam_logo_YS Medium.png

 The Legal Basis on Which We Hold Personal Data

-We hold personal data under the following permitted reasons provided by the GDPR - so one of these reasons will apply to your data:
+We hold personal data under the following permitted reasons under GDPR/UKDPA - so one or more of these reasons will apply to your data:

-(a) Consent: the individual has given clear consent for ekam studio to process their personal data for a specific purpose, for example: the client has input their details via Tula to attend our studio/make use of our services; emailed us to join our mailing list; signed up to our newsletter; Teaches or offers services to clients at ekam studio
+(a) Consent: the individual has given clear consent for ekam studio to process their personal data for a specific purpose, for example: the client has input their details via the booking system to attend our studio/make use of our services; emailed us to join our mailing list; signed up to our newsletter; teaches or offers services to clients at ekam studio

 (b) Contract: the processing is necessary for a membership contract ekam studio has with the individual, or because they have asked you to take specific steps before entering into a contract.